 Restoring native ecosystems is a core part of our work at Longridge Contracting.
 We support landowners, councils, and conservation groups with large-scale planting and regeneration projects across farmland, wetlands, and retired hill country.

-Whether it’s establishing native bush, protecting waterways, or rebuilding habitats after pest control, we provide practical support — from site prep and planting to ongoing maintenance.
+Whether it’s establishing native bush, forestry planting, protecting waterways, or rebuilding habitats after pest control, we provide practical support, from site prep and planting to ongoing maintenance.

-We also offer drone-assisted seed spreading in hard-to-reach or erosion-prone areas, making regeneration possible even in rugged terrain.
-We’re proud to help return native species to the land — and support the long-term health of New Zealand’s environment.
+We also offer drone spray seed spreading in hard-to-reach or erosion-prone areas, making regeneration possible even in rugged terrain.
+We’re proud to help return native species to the land, and support the long-term health of New Zealand’s environment.

 Who We Work With